-Spanish violinist Francisco Fullana is acclaimed for his performances in both Europe and the U.S. Fullana is praised as an "amazing talent" (Gustavo Dudamel) and "a paragon of delicacy" (San Francisco’s Classical Voice).
+Spanish violinist Francisco Fullana is acclaimed for his performances in both Europe and the U.S. Fullana has been praised as a "rising star" (BBC Music Magazine), an "amazing talent" (Gustavo Dudamel) and "a paragon of delicacy" (San Francisco’s Classical Voice).
 His recital debut at Carnegie Hall was noted for his “joy and playfulness in collaboration; it was perfection” (New York Classical Review).

 Upcoming engagements include debuts with the Buffalo Philharmonic and Alabama Symphony, Metropolis Ensemble and The Saint Paul Chamber Orchestra and return concerto performances with Xalapa, Central Aichi (Japan), Extremadura and Balearic Islands Symphonies, as well as the San Antonio Chamber Orchestra.
 Upcoming recital and chamber music appearances include Music in the Vineyards, SPCO Liquid Music, Newport, VIVO and Yellow Barn Music Festivals, and the Concordia and Jupiter Chamber Players.
 Starting in 2018, Fullana has been invited to join the prestigious roster of Lincoln Center's Chamber Music Society Two.